layne1219/fivenations/README.md

 ![ezgif com-gif-maker 1](https://user-images.githubusercontent.com/6104164/32551083-9db99ed6-c48f-11e7-979f-e43a11a52f40.gif)

 ## About the game
 Five Nations is a sci-fi strategy game that takes place in the far future and follows the events of a galactic battle between five distinct species.
-The gameplay intentionally resembles traditional real-time strategy elements with introducing modern game elements.
+The gameplay utilizes traditional real-time strategy elements with introducing modern features.

 ## Five Nations on Social Media
 [![alt text][1.1]][1] [![alt text][2.1]][2] [![alt text][3.1]][3]